 From Jabalpur we started after lunch around 2 pm.
 We took one of shortest road route from Jabalpur to Mandla via NH-30.
-Chiraidongri- Kanha route is preferred when arrival permission is to be taken from park authority at Mandla for Kanha Forest Safari.
+Chiraidongri- Kanha route is preferred when arrival permission is to be taken from park authority at Mandla for Kanha Tiger Safari.
 There are 3 gates for entrance into the park.
 The Kisli gate is best accessed from Jabalpur and ends at the village Khatia, inside the buffer area.
 The second gate is at Mukki and the third, last opened, gate is at Sarhi.

 As I negotiated my way on that rough clay road, surrounded by roughed redesigned and small villages, away from the main gate of the Kanha National Park, I realized the exclusivity of the resort in the buffer zone of the forest.
 It was peak winter evening, when I finally arrived at the Motel Chandan Kanha after three and half hours of drive from Jabalpur.